Many people with a diagnosis of dementia or Alzheimer’s continue to live at home with the right support.

 Many people with dementia and Alzheimer’s can live comfortably in their own home, if they have the right support.
 As the condition progresses, a dementia specialist home carer can help with domestic, medical and daily-living tasks.
 Or to support spouses and family members, a home carer can provide respite care or even live-in care.
 To find out more contact us or download the Curam App.

-How to support people with dementia at work
+How to support people living with dementia at work

 Whilst dementia is typically thought about as an illness that mostly affects older, retired people, it is still a relevant issue in the context of the workplace.
 More and more people are retiring at a later age; therefore, they can start to experience symptoms of dementia whilst at work.